HabitatFramework/TechnicalGuide/database/database.rst

 Tables in the database prefixed by 'lut\_' are **lookup** tables and are used in many drop-down lists in the user interfaces to restrict choices to only valid or appropriate values for the organisation.

 Some of the lookup tables contain records and settings that are generic to all HLU Tool installations and hence should be considered as 'system' records (indicated by the **system_supplied** attribute set to 'True' (minus one).
-These records are configured centrally and updates are applied to HLU Tool installations using the HLUDbUpdater.exe tool (see :ref:`database_updater` for more details).
+These records are configured centrally and updates are applied to HLU Tool installations using the HLUDbUpdater.exe tool (see :doc:`../updater/updater` for more details).
 The remaining lookup tables can be configured entirely for a given HLU Tool installation to tailor them to the specific requirements of each organisation.

 	.. note::